franciscocobas/ReactNativeDarkMode/README.md

 ##### 5 - Add an action and save the theme to the redux store ☄️

-First we need to create a type that will be responsable for change the theme.
+First we need to create a type that will be responsible for changing the theme.
 In order to do that we need the create a new file `./src/types.js` and modify as following:

 ```javascript
 export const CHANGE_THEME = 'change_theme';